Sun Tzu Talent Tree And Pairs

 Let’s look at the top three pairings with Sun Tzu.

 Charles Martel is a Great commander’s pair for Sun Tzu.
 He provides a good amount of tank stats and skills.
 You will not do an insane amount of damage instantly but you will be able to survive more.
 Great if you are getting focused a lot in the field fighting.
 If you need more survivability use Charles Martel talent tree.

-Great commander for Sun Tzu but the problem is that a lot of people do not have him.
+Guan Yu is a great commander for Sun Tzu but the problem is that a lot of people do not have him.
 They have great skill synergy so you can not go wrong with this pair.
-It’s important that you use Sun Tzu as a secondary commander in this pair because of Guan Yu talent tree and primary skill.
+You must use Sun Tzu as a secondary commander in this pair because of Guan Yu talent tree and primary skill.

 Yi Seong-Gye and Sun Tzu are also great pairing is Rise of Kingdoms.
 Two best AOE damage commanders in the Rise Of Kingdoms .
 You will be able to do so much damage in big fights.
 The only problem with this duo is that it can die so fast.
 So you must be careful during field fighting.

 Eluji Mundeok is a great pairing with Sun Tzu since they both come from the Infantry background, and in this pairing, it doesn’t matter who is the primary or the secondary pairing.
-Eluji Mundeok has talent tree that is focused on Infantry, garrison, and attack talents, which combine well with the skills and talents of Sun Tzu.
+Eluji Mundeok has talent tree that is focused on Infantry, garrison, and attack, which combine well with the skills of Sun Tzu.
 Making them a deadly combination in battles and defense.

 Joan of Arc is a classic support, gathering, and integration commander which compliments Sun Tzu’s abilities like butter.
 She can impart a great number of buffs to troops and allies.
 For the next two seconds, her first skill, ‘Divine Revelation,’ grants the troops and allied forces a buff, increasing infantry unit health and cavalry unit defense.
 It also grants additional rage per second and increased archer unit attacks.